 The programs of Manufacturing Engineering Technology and Aeronautical Engineering Technology are accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology, Inc. (TAC of ABET).

-The Department of Manufacturing and Aeronautical Engineering Technology offers two baccalaureate degrees: the B.S. degree in Manufacturing Engineering Technology and the B.S. degree in Aeronautical Engineering Technology.
+The Department of Manufacturing and Aeronautical Engineering Technology offers the B.S. degree in Manufacturing Engineering Technology and the B.S. degree in Aeronautical Engineering Technology.